lfedgeai/AegisEdgeAI/hybrid-cloud-poc/code-rollout-phase-1/README.md

 ## Unified-Identity - Phase 1: SPIRE API & Policy Staging (Stubbed Keylime)

+**✅ STATUS: COMPLETE AND TESTED**

 This directory contains the implementation of **Phase 1** of the Unified Identity for Sovereign AI architecture.
 This phase implements all necessary SPIRE API changes and policy logic without relying on a functional Keylime or TPM plugin.

+**Phase 1 has been successfully implemented and tested end-to-end.** The complete flow from workload → agent → server → Keylime stub → policy engine → AttestedClaims is working and verified.

 ## Table of Contents